MastaPhlash/Guestbook/README.md

 # Guestbook
 A basic Guestbook

-HTML frontend with JavaScript backend (Node.js/Express)
+HTML frontend with JavaScript backend (Node.js/Express) secured with validator and sanitize-html

 ## Description
 This is a simple guestbook web application built with JavaScript and Node.js.
 Visitors can leave their name, email, and a message, which are saved to a JSON file on the server.
 All submitted comments are displayed for others to read.